Saadat28Ali/PokedexApp/README.md

 Search any pokemon by name and get the pokedex entry no., typing, and an image of the said pokemon

-## Edit server.js
-Edit ./BACKEND/server.js and add your own API key there

 ## Running
 For both the backend and frontend scripts, both must be running simultaneously
 > npm start